jburzynski/TypeGenDocs/source/attributes.rst

 TsStringInitializersAttribute
 =============================

 Used to specify if TypeScript string initializers should be used for an enum.
-There is also a possibility to enable enum string initializers globally in the CLI (*enumStringInitializers* parameter) or in the generator options (*GeneratorOptions.EnumStringInitializers*).
+There is also a possibility to enable enum string initializers globally using the *enumStringInitializers* config parameter.

 Opt-in: